 It’s okay to ask for clarification: When I first started interviewing, I worried about looking dumb.
 When subjects talked about stuff that I didn’t understand, I was afraid to ask them to explain or repeat the statement.
 I felt like an imposter.
 But over time, I realized it was fine for me to admit I was learning.
 Even when I’ve spent hours doing background research in preparation for an interview, there’s still stuff I’m unaware of.
 It’s okay to admit that.
 Can you repeat that?
 Can you explain that again?
 Hmmm, I’m not sure I understand.
 How would you explain that to your kid or to your mother?

-Ask follow up questions: Sometimes, you have to dig a little bit more.
+Ask follow-up questions: Sometimes, you have to dig a little bit deeper.
 A couple of questions might be in order.
 Help your subject to complete the thought.
 They are in their own heads and usually don’t realize that information is missing.

 And, a bonus pro tip: Make a statement instead of asking questions.
 This is the secret to the conversational interview: STOP ASKING QUESTIONS.
 Instead, frame your question differently: I was wondering how you escaped from that burning building.
 Let’s try one more: I can’t imagine going through that.
-Both of these questions respects the interviewee’s feelings and lets them decide how much to share.
+Both of these questions show respect.
+There’s empathy for the interviewee’s reality, which lets them decide how much to share.

-For more on this topic, check out 5 interviewing tips that work in journalism and real life.
+For a summarized blog post on this topic, check out 5 interviewing tips that work in journalism and real life.